 This amount is the enterprise's total book value divided by its total number of shares outstanding.
 Book value is generally derived from the current market values of all tangible assets on the company's balance sheet.
 It is considered to approximate the money that shareholders could theoretically expect to receive if the company was to have been liquidated and all of its debts paid.
 Book value per share represents an alternative valuation of a company's shares (i.e., the value of the sum of its parts), and it may deviate significantly from the current market value of that share.
 Among the potential reasons for this variance are the value that the market puts on a company's management and the market's independent assessment of a company's tangible asset values.
 Variance between price per share and book value per share can also be driven by intangible asset values such as brand equity and goodwill.

 Dividend yield measures the immediate cash return that an investor receives from an equity investment.
 The concept applies to both common equity and preferred equity shares and does not include the market value of any options, warrants, or stock dividends that a company might also distribute to those shareholders.
 The formula for dividend yield is an annual cash dividend amount divided by current stock price.
 Typically, the annual dividend amount used is the sum of all cash dividends paid during the prior 12 months.
 However, dividend yield can also represent a projection using expected dividends for the coming 12 months.
 In some cases, the projection is an analyst's estimate.
-In others, it is the most recent quarterly dividend multiplied by four (or semiannual dividend multiplied by two).
+In others, it is the most recent quarterly dividend multiplied by 4 (or semiannual dividend multiplied by 2).
 A dividend yield that uses a projection may be referred to as a forward dividend yield.

 You can screen by the Dividends and Earnings criteria discussed in this lesson when using the Fidelity.com Stock Screener.
 Please see below.